-The Landlord Guide Pt.
-2: Next Steps To Becoming A Landlord
+Landlord 101: Next Steps To Becoming A Landlord (Part 2)

 Once you have decided to rent out a property and become a landlord, you may feel ready to jump in and start earning rental income.
 But before you start searching for tenants, you need to make sure that both you and your rental are ready.